 Products like Bluestem contain patented and safe technology to reduce bacteria, plaque, and tartar buildup on your cat’s teeth.
 When added daily to your cat’s water can be an effective tool to complement your cat’s regular toothbrushing routines.

 The downside to water additives for cats is that cats instinctually get moisture from their diet and may not drink enough water to see the positive effects of the additives.

 Dental Food Additives for Cats

 Another dental care tool for cats is food additives that help to combat oral bacteria.
-Unlike water additives that your cat may not consume enough of, food additives are easier to assure appropriate doses of.
+Unlike water additives that your cat may not consume enough of, food additives are easier to ensure appropriate doses of.

-Food additives like Proden Plaque Off Powder, use Norwegian seaweed to mix with your cat's saliva to coat the teeth and break down plaque and tartar build-up.
-This can improve tooth and gum health, and help to naturally reduce oral bacteria that can cause bad breath.
+Food additives like Proden Plaque Off Powder use Norwegian seaweed to mix with your cat's saliva to coat the teeth and break down plaque and tartar build-up.
+This can improve tooth and gum health and help to naturally reduce oral bacteria that can cause bad breath.

 Cat Dental Treats

 One of the most overrated dental care products for cats is cat dental treats.
 These treats are rarely anything more than a crunchy cookie, and though the abrasion could provide some benefit, cats simply don’t chew enough to remove much bacteria.

 Look for cat treats that contain ingredients with bacteria-fighting powers, like kelp, mint, or parsley.